This homemade vanilla extract recipe is really simple to make and a great alternative to pricey store-bought vanilla or imitation vanilla.

 Is Homemade Vanilla Extract Better?

-This is the real question! there’s no question that homemade vanilla extract is better than imitation vanilla in taste and in quality.
+This is the real question!
+Homemade vanilla extract is definitely better than imitation vanilla in taste and in quality.
 Imitation vanilla is made from coal tar, paper waste, pine bark, and even cow poop, according to Business Insider.
 I prefer real vanilla!

 But I have found a few brands of pure vanilla extract that are tasty and amazing, so as far as quality goes, it’s possible to find a store-bought vanilla extract that is as good as homemade.